NyinamasikoAnita/Github-Commands/README.md

-These are the git commands
+These are the git commanDS